-(revenue) until then.
-The District has an item related to pensions and OPEB that is reported as deferred inflows of resources at December 31, 2022.
+In addition to liabilities, the statements of financial position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement classification represents an acquisition of net position that applies to a future period(s) and therefore will not be recognized as an inflow of resources (revenue) until then.
+The District has an item related to pensions and OPEB that is reported as deferred inflows of resources at December 31, 2024.